Hazardous Waste and Special Items Disposal

 Electronics

 Electronics can contain hazardous substances and valuable resources that need to be recycled, reused or disposed of properly.
-Do not dismantle your electronics.

 Guidelines and Limits